Explosion levels half of apartment building in Washington DC suburb

 “They got my grandma out, they got her out on a ladder truck,” he said.
 “I still got friends stuck in the building right now, the whole building came down.
 I’m scared for my grandma”.

-Mr Goldstein said about 120 to 150 fire rescue personelle evacuated the building and adjacent buildings that suffered structural damage.
+Mr Goldstein said about 120 to 150 fire rescue personnel evacuated the building and adjacent buildings that suffered structural damage.

-They were beginning a secondary search to ensure no one remained and determine if there was anyone unaccounted for.
+They conducted a secondary search to ensure no one remained and determine if there was anyone unaccounted for.
 Residents were evacuated to a nearby community shelter with the Red Cross helping with temporary shelter.

+“Until everybody is accounted for we will not consider everyone out of the site,” Mr Goldstein said earlier.

 Montgomery County Executive Marc Elrich said the apartment complex a collection of affordable housing units and that the loss of was a big set back for residents.